-Palm Sunday for Children
+Palm Sunday for Kids

 As children learn the story of Jesus, Palm Sunday is an important component of the story that you can reinforce each year.
 It falls on the Sunday before Easter, and most churches offer special Palm Sunday services as part of Holy Week.